samuelroland/tb-docs/report/template/style.typ

     radius: 2pt,
   )

+  // Show the text of a footnote a bit smaller show footnote.entry: set text(size: 0.8em)

   // Display block code in a larger block with more padding
   // include a rounded border around it
   // Add `fill` attribute to define background color